jeng832/poibox/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.jeng832/poibox.svg)](https://search.maven.org/artifact/io.github.jeng832/poibox)

 # POI-Box
-POI-Box is a Java library that easily converts Excel files into Java objects using Apache POI.
+POI-Box is a Java library that simplifies the conversion between Excel files and Java objects using Apache POI.
 POI-Box requires Java 1.8 or higher.

-## How to build
+## How to Build
 ```shell
 mvn package
 ```

-## How to use
+## How to Use

-This is an example of changing a table using the header between cells A1 to G1 of the "sheet1" of an Excel file into an object.
+### Convert Excel File to Java Objects (Deserialization)

-Specifies which column values are to be stored in the field of the object where the table in the sheet of the Excel file will be saved.
-The value is specified using the @ExcelProperty annotation.
+This is an example of converting a table from an Excel file into objects.
+The table is located in "sheet1" and uses headers specified between cells A1 and G1.
-The value of @ExcelProperty uses the column name of the table in the Excel file.
+To specify which column value should be stored in which field of the Java object, use the `@ExcelProperty` annotation.
+The value of `@ExcelProperty` should match the header name in the Excel table.

-Assume that you want to change the table below into an object.
+Let's assume we want to convert the following table into objects:

 | number | 번호 | 이름      | 날짜           | formula | formula2 | date_time             |
 |--------|----|---------|--------------|---------|----------|-----------------------|